Groundhog Removal

 Can I Get Rid of Groundhogs Myself?

-If the groundhog population on your property has bred, you should not be surprised to find a large amount of tunnels appearing soon.
+If the groundhog population on your property has bred, don’t be surprised to find a large amount of tunnels appearing soon.
 The young groundhogs will leave the den of their mother when they are about five weeks old to seek out their own den.
-These young groundhogs will dig up holes that you may have already filled up with dirt - causing even more possible damage.
+These young groundhogs love to dig and will often dig up holes that you may have already filled with dirt.

 Are Woodchucks Dangerous?